wanjun3211/Behavior-Driven-Development-testing/README.md

 # Behavior-Driven-Development Testing

 ## Introduction
 This is a very small project, and I was trying to use the concept of Behavior Driven Development concept to test a simple API.
-Python Benhave framework was involved applied this project.
+Python Benhave framework was implemented.
 ## Project structure

 ![Behave stucture](/images/behaveTesting.png "Behave pic")